January 20, 1985: Apple attempts to build on the triumph of the previous year’s “1984” Macintosh commercial with another Super Bowl ad.

 ‘Lemmings’ is a critical and commercial failure

-Apple paid $900,000 for its 30-second slot on the Super Bowl.
+Apple paid $900,000 for its 30-second advertising slot during the Super Bowl broadcast.
 Given that the previous year’s ad reportedly earned around $5 million in publicity, Apple considered this a price worth paying.

 Both were directed by an acclaimed commercial mastermind.
 Both used a drab color palette to depict a world without Apple.
 And both depicted zombielike individuals, awoken to the possibility of the Mac.